ED: Extra Decent: Plot

 Once they settle into their apartment, Binu makes life miserable for his parents by enforcing strict exercise, control over phone, fasting during certain days and starts interfering in their freedom every way possible.
-He starts blackmailing them that he will divulge the secret to his sister if they don’t listen to him.
-His parents bring Nishima back and plan to get her married to Sanju, whom she was in love with in college but Binu foils the marriage by deliberately humiliating Sanju’s parents during the engagement talks.
+He starts blackmailing them that he will divulge the secret to his sister if they don't listen to him.
+His parents bring Nishima back and plan to get her married to Sanju, whom she was in love with in college but Binu foils the marriage by deliberately humiliating Sanju's parents during the engagement talks.
 Left with no choice, Nishima must leave the house and marry Sanju.

-It is at this point that Binu loses his memory and his parents insist on not getting his memory back so that he doesn’t return to his old ways.
-Under the advice of Lakshmi’s old colleague Sanandan, they discharge him from hospital and take him on a pilgrimage on Mookambika, using that time to entirely revamp the apartment to a new look so that Binu doesn’t gain his memories back up on coming back to familiar environments.
+At this point in the story, Binu loses his memory.
+Seeing this as an opportunity, his parents decide not to help him regain it, hoping the amnesia will keep him from returning to his former ways.
+Meanwhile, they secretly plot to kill their own son and stage the death to look like a suicide.
+Under the advice of Lakshmi's old colleague Sanandan, they discharge him from hospital and take him on a pilgrimage on Mookambika, using that time to entirely revamp the apartment to a new look so that Binu doesn't gain his memories back up on coming back to familiar environments.
 Once they are back to the completely changed apartment, Binu finds his old chewing gum that he had stuck under his bed, which sparks his mind and brings back all his old memories.

 Pretending to be under his amnesic self, Binu offers to drive Nishima and Sanju to the airport on their way back and forcibly takes along his parents, Sanandan and Dr. Ajmal in the car as well.
 He drives them around like a manic and while revealing his true face, he purposefully crashes the car.

 Everyone survives the crash and is shown to be admitted to the hospital, ambiguously ending the movie about the fate of the characters hinting a sequel (ED - Extremely Dangerous).